JulianBejar/JulianBejar.github.io/projects/JulianBot.md

   - Discord
   - Javascript
   - VSCode
-summary: "I developed a discord bot named "Julian Bot" that I used for a server with me an my friends.
+summary: "I developed a discord bot named Julian Bot that I used for a server with me an my friends.
 It was made to make jokes and provide information that only my friends and I would know about."
 ---

 <div class="text-center p-4">